nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ## Issues encountered

 I was having problems configuring my terraform files and couldn't make sense of it, so I choose to start over.
-Following the same process I worked.
+Following the same process, it ended up working.

-After some time of trying to get it to work (I forgot to do terreform init in one of the directories).
-I finally applied the terraform configuration, adding the terraform and state files to my local .gitignore and pushing to github.
+I forgot to do terreform init in the networking-module directory, was confusing at the time to troubleshoot.

 ---
 ---